 LQ and RSSI can be confusing for first time TBS Crossfire users.
-In this tutorial I will try to explain what the differences are between LQ and RSSI in Crossfire.
-I will also show you how to set it up in Betaflight and OpenTX on the Taranis TX to monitor your link quality and range.
+I will try to explain the differences between LQ and RSSI for Crossfire.
+I will also show you how to set it up in Betaflight and OpenTX to monitor your link quality and range.

-If you are a new Crossfire owner, check out my guide on how to setup TBS Crossfire with Betaflight and Taranis X9D.
+If you are new to Crossfire, check out my guide on how to setup TBS Crossfire with Betaflight.

-RSSI is an indicator of received signal strength, measuring the power present in a received radio signal.
+RSSI (Raw Signal Strength Indicator) is an indicator of received signal strength, measuring the power present in a received radio signal.

 Besides RSSI, Crossfire receivers can also output LQ, which stands for “Link Quality”.
 It’s based on the percentage of signal data received.

 The Crossfire LQ is scaled from 0% to 300%, not 0% to 100% like RSSI.